nubarium/BiometricSDK-iOS/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can manually integrate `BiometricSDK` into your project.
+You can manually integrate `BiometricSDK` into your project.
 Simply clone the repository and drag the `Sources` folder into your project.

 Integrate